LukmanRambe/All-Note/README.md

 # All Note

 This is All Note, App for taking notes, created using ReactJS.
-This app is a submission from Dicoding "Belajar Membuat Aplikasi Web dengan React" Class (https://www.dicoding.com/academies/403).
+This app is a submission from Dicoding [Belajar Membuat Aplikasi Web dengan React](https://www.dicoding.com/academies/403) online course.

 We can create a new note, archived it and activate it back.
 There is a search feature, we can search a note by its title.